redox-os/rfcs/text/0010-optional-services.md

     - While exact service dependencies are being worked out this system can be used to define a linear (one after the other) startup ordering that is currently used by `init`.

 ## Service Shutdown
-1. Service shutdown is triggered by the user service monitor sending the termination signal (`SIGTERM`) to that process.
+1. Service shutdown is triggered by a service-monitor with control capability on that service by sending the termination signal (`SIGTERM`) to that process.
 3. The service that is about to shut down has its last set of statistics recorded.
 2. Any running services in the registry that list this one in their  `depends` list get their stats collected, and sent `SIGTERM` first.
 4. The service developer should write a handler for `SIGTERM` that gracefully shuts it down.